 The study investigated AE modes on existing available smart chips/platforms using conventional crypto-coprocessors.
 GCM was not analysed in detail as the multH function (or parts of it) would need to be implemented within more specialist crypto-coprocessor hardware.
 All the other AE modes considered, were feasible both in terms of speed and memory usage.
-The native mode implementation was much faster than the MULTOS platform and in the final tests all the modes for all single APDU test message sizes took no more than 2.14ms.
+The S3CC98 native mode implementation was much faster than the MULTOS platform and in the final tests all the modes for all single APDU test message sizes took no more than 2.14ms.
+The SLE78 native mode implementation was faster again with no AES AE mode taking more than 0.97ms and the slowest TDES(M1)||(M2)mode being 0.63ms.

-The new results differ markedly from previous comparisons that have focussed on general processors, larger message sizes and the inclusion of Associated Data.
-The native ETM/CCM modes were quicker than OCB for the single APDU test messages although OCB modes would be expected to claw back the advantage for multi-APDU messages.
-In our native implementation, and for a single APDU, ETM was always slightly ahead of CCM and OCB2 led OCB3.
+The new results differ markedly from comparisons that have focussed on general processors, larger message sizes and the inclusion of Associated Data.
+For both native TDES(M1)||(M2) implementations, ETM/CCM modes were quicker than OCB for the single APDU test messages, although OCB modes would be expected to claw back the advantage for multi-APDU messages.
+In the SLE78 native AES implementation, OCB2 overtook ETM for message sizes around 64 bytes and upward.
+In all the implementations, and for a single APDU, ETM was always slightly ahead of CCM and OCB2 led OCB3.